 Dirt (This kit includes it all–dirt, pebbles and moss!)

-Faux greenery or real plants (I’ve used both in the past)
+Faux greenery or real plants (Or a mix of both types)

 Rocks and Pebbles

-Accessories (Pick a theme or go for ecclectic!)
+Accessories (Pick a theme or go for eclectic!)
+Shop craft stores sales and look in Target dollar bins.

 Backyard Fairy Garden